Randers Stadium

 Randers Stadium (Randers Stadion), known as Cepheus Park Randers for sponsorship reasons (formerly BioNutria Park Randers, Essex Park Randers and AutoC Park Randers) is a football stadium, located in Randers, Denmark.
 It is the home ground of Randers FC.

 Rebuilding

 Randers Stadion was totally rebuilt in 2005–06.
 The new stadium was designed by Arkitektfirmaet C. F. Møller, while Rambøll was the engineer and A. Enggaard contractor.

 The pitch was also renovated in 2006 installing under-pitch heating, and automatic watering systems.

 In October 2007 Randers FC installed a 37-square metre jumboscreen at the top of the North Stand.

-Randers Stadium official capacity are 10.300 of which 9.000 are seats.
+The stadium's official capacity is 10,300 of which 9,000 are seats.

 The north stand was the only stand, not to be renovated in the 2006 rebuild, but in 2012 Randers FC announced that the North Stand would be renovated.
 The North Stand would be finished in the start of the season 2013–14.
 The North Stand was designed by Friis & Moltke, while Grontmij was the consultative engineers and Einar Kornerup contractor.

 The stadium consists of 4 stands: